The Tower of Himeyuri / Himeyuri Peace Museum

 - Parking Lot

-*Please use the parking lots of the nearby Saturday shops.
+※Please use the parking lot of the nearby Saturday birth shop.

 - Credit Card